Cashari/post-install-config/README.md

 <img src="https://imgur.com/PCOUKOx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Assign a ticket to myself, worked to resolve the issue. assign other tickets to agent, put down notes and close.
+I assigned 1 ticket to myself in order to resolve the issue and I assigned the other tickets to agents.
+I made notes in the system.
 </p>
 <br />